The Legend and the Man Part 1 To Fool the Enemy, chapter 4

 “Friends?”

-“Any right-thinking man in Los Angeles is a friend of Zorro.
+“Any right-thinking man in is a friend of Zorro.
 This is the truth about what happened that night – the whole truth.”
 Diego put an arm around Victoria’s shoulders and turned to his father.
 “Father, I did not mean for you to find out like this.”

 The alcalde deliberated for a moment.
 Finally, he declared, “I don’t believe you.”